AlexutzuJr/real_time_chat_application/README.md

 ## Installation

-To follow this project, please install the following locally:
+To follow this project, we will need to install the following locally:

 * A C++ compiler (e.g., GCC, MSVC)
 * Winsock library (typically included with Windows development environments)